Skip to article frontmatterSkip to article content

 No virtual dispatch, no Python object overhead, no dynamic type checks.

-Expression fusion in SPy: the path forward
+Expression fusion in SPy

 SPy’s @blue.metafunc / OpSpec machinery makes it possible to implement expression templates in user-space SPy code, without any compiler magic.
+A working implementation is in lib_ndarray.spy in the demo repository.

 Naïve (eager) operator